paaulrex/nui-website/README.md

+# PDS Portfolio

+The following below are readme.md from NextUI's app package that I am using to build my own portfolio website.

 # Next.js & NextUI Template

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).